animeshon/template-homepage/blog/2020-05-01-information-transparency-italian-public-administration.md

   the Ministry of Economy and Finance, the Chamber of Commerce of Bolzano, and the Innovation Office of the Province of Bolzano.

-subtitle: >
-  This page is available only in Italian language.

 overline: >
   Business transparency
 ---